firepress-org/Ghost-Theme-Curated-Collection/README.md

 ## What is this?

-It’s a curation of open-source Ghost Themes (*a template if you prefer*) for [Ghost](https://ghost.org/).
+It’s a curation of open-source Ghost Themes (*a template if you prefer*) for Ghost.
 It’s a very **opiniated** classification.
 The question I ask myself is: **Would I recommand this theme to a friend or a client ?** If it’s not a « Hell yes! » kind of reaction, I move the theme I’m reviewing in the [03_no-go directory](https://github.com/firepress-org/Ghost-Theme-Curated-Collection-No-Go/tree/master/03_no-go).

 This project is a **monorepo**.
 It means it’s an aggregation of existing projects.
 These Ghost themes are not developped directly within this repository.
 Look at the source to see all the action.

+**What is Ghost?** — Ghost is an open source software that lets you create your website with a blog.
+See the [FAQ section](https://play-with-ghost.com/ghost-themes/faq/#what-is-ghost) for more details.

+## FirePress Hosting

+**At FirePress we do one thing and we do it with our whole heart: we host fully managed Ghost’s websites**.
+The idea behind FirePress is to empower freelancers and small organizations to be able to build an outstanding mobile-first website.

+We also offer a **workshop** where participants ends up with a website/blog they can easily operate themselves.
+Details are coming soon.
+It is available in those cities:

+- Montréal - Canada
+- Toronto - Canada
+- New-York - USA
+- Québec City - Canada

+Because we believe your website should speak up in your name, we consider our mission completed once your site has become [your impresario](https://play-with-ghost.com/ghost-themes/why-launching-your-next-website-with-firepress/).
+Start your [free trial here](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).

 ## Start here